oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_306.png =50%x*)

-    Please check that unzip created 2 folders: *data-labeling* and *.oci* with files as presented in image below:
+    Please check that unzip created 2 folders: *data-labeling* and *.oci* (this folder should be hidden) with files as presented in image below:

     ![](./images/lab2_307.png =50%x*)

-    You can now minizize **Cloud Shell** terminal as you will need it a bit later.
+    You can now minimize **Cloud Shell** terminal as you will need it again a little bit later.

     ![](./images/lab2_308.png =150x*)